Buffelsdraai Landfill Site Community Reforestation Project

-The Buffelsdraai Landfill Site Community Reforestation Project (BLSCRP) was initiated in 2008 to alleviate climate change impacts associated with hosting elements of the 2010 FIFA World Cup in Durban.
+The Buffelsdraai Community Reforestation Project was initiated in 2008 to alleviate climate change impacts associated with hosting elements of the 2010 FIFA World Cup in Durban.
 The proposed carbon offset was to be achieved through the planting of more than 500 000 indigenous trees within the buffer zone of the Buffelsdraai Landfill Site.
 Restoring the forest ecosystem was identified as a way of "absorbing event-related greenhouse gas emissions while enhancing the capacity of people and biodiversity to adapt to the inevitable effects of climate change".

 History

 The purchasing, development and commissioning (in early 2006) of the Buffelsdraai Landfill was undertaken to accommodate the increasing solid waste produced from the northern suburbs of Durban and surrounding areas.
-The site was to receive municipal solid waste for 50 to 70 years.
-Historically, the land had been privately owned and used for sugarcane production for over 100 years.
-As a result, many areas were infested with alien invasive plants(IAPs) and weeds.
+The site will receive municipal solid waste over a period of 50 to 70 years.
+Historically, the land was privately owned and used for sugarcane production for over 100 years.
+As a result, many areas were infested with alien invasive plants and weeds.
 All landfills sites in South Africa are required by law to have a buffer zone between the active landfill and adjacent communities.
 The Buffelsdraai buffer zone would be a minimum of 800 m wide and 787 ha in extent and would shield the neighbouring communities, namely Buffelsdraai and Osindisweni, from the impacts of the landfill.

 In 2008, the eThekwini Municipality made a decision that farming would be phased out, in order to rehabilitate the land to indigenous forest.
-As a result, the eThekwini Municipality's Environmental Planning and Climate Protection Department (EPCPD), in partnership with the Wildlands Conservation Trust (WCT) and eThekwini Municipality's Durban Solid Waste (DSW), initiated the Reforestation Project.
+As a result, the Municipality's (then) Environmental Planning and Climate Protection Department, in partnership with the Wildlands Conservation Trust and eThekwini Municipality's Durban Solid Waste, initiated the Reforestation Project.
 This decision contributed towards the establishment of a “Conservancy” encompassing both the landfill site and buffer zone, in accordance with the required conditions of the environmental authorisation provided.
 The Reforestation Project would incorporate “Ecosystem-based Adaptation principles as a means to improve resilience to climate change".
-The holistic approach of the eThekwini Municipality would address biodiversity conservation, climate change mitigation and adaptation, rural development and poverty alleviation.
+The holistic approach of the Municipality would address biodiversity conservation, climate change mitigation and adaptation, rural development and poverty alleviation.

-While the EPCPD has led the Reforestation project, the DSW is the owner and manager of the land, and the WCT is the appointed implementing partner that oversees all tree growing and planting operations through the application of their ‘Indigenous Trees for Life’ programme.
-Small-scale, initial tree planting was undertaken in 2009, followed by more intensive planting from 2010 onwards.
+While the municipality's Durban Solid Waste Department is the landowner, the Biodiversity Management Department continues to run the Reforestation project, together with its appointed service providers who oversee on-site operations.
+Tree growing is achieved through the ‘Indigenous Trees for Life’ initiative developed by the Wildlands Conservation Trust.